After you create a PowerMetric, the discovery process begins! If you haven't created one yet, go here to learn how.

-- Comparisons - Choose to either apply no comparison or to compare your data to a previous period, vs the same period (last year), or vs a custom period).
+- Comparison- Choose to either apply no comparison or to compare your data to other time periods (vs a previous period, vs the same period (last year), or vs a custom period).
 Comparisons are made between equivalent time period types.
 For example, if the date range selected is "today", then the previous period will be "yesterday".

 For line and bar charts, the previous period's data displays in the background as a grey dotted line.

 For summary charts, the percentage difference between the current value and the previous value (the delta) displays.
 Green is used for data that has improved and red for data that has regressed.

 In summary chart visualizations, when comparing data from a partial period, we compare it to a previous partial period.
 For example, if you are halfway through a month and want to compare to the previous month, your PowerMetric will be compared to the same period of the previous month.